masterofobzene/UserScriptRepo/INFOS/ponolab_filter.md

 tag that is not being used in the post names.
 UPDATE: It will now unhide the pagination numbers so you don't get hidden pages and can browse easier.

+UPDATE 1.3: Now the filter will filter complete words separated by spaces and not everything that contains those words, for example to filter 'ts' it will not match e.g. 'pants' as before; it will only match 'ts' exactly as you entered it.

 ### USAGE:
 ---------------
 Input the words you want to match on offending results.
 It is persistent so you can save your list.